rafalp/Misago/docs/SetupMaintenance.md

 Let's go deeper.
 Change your current directory to "misagoforumorg".
 By default this directory will contain four files: `__init__.py`, thats special file that tells python this directory is python package, `settings.py` that contains all low-level settings of your site, `urls.py` that tells your forum about links on your site and finally `wsgi.py`, thats special file servers use to understand and talk with your application.
 Unless you are building entire site around your forum, you can ignore `urls.py`.

 Open `settings.py` in your code editor of choice and give a look in values listed here.
 Each value is accompanied by commentary explaining its purpose.
-See if any tuning is needed, then save your changes and leave editor.

-##### Note

-To simplify setup process, by default `settings.py` file contains only most basic settings that are needed for your site to run, with everything else being set for you automatically at the beginning of file.
+You'll need to setup database connection

 Move back to directory with manage.py and use it to initialize Misago database by firing migrate: